joe-getcouragenow/core-bs/README.md

 Projects can make their main and modules as they see fit, and use this tooling for them.

+## Status

+Installing of makefile works.
+Installing of tools does not, due to relying on fish.

+## Development

+Core-bs is really just a thing that grabs an embeds bootstrap things from core-runtime.
+SO make changes there.

+Its designed this way because core-runtime needs the bootstraps files itself in order to itself run code.

+## Functions

 It has:

 1. binary tools that are reused on projects